netops2devops/netops2devops.github.io/content/posts/openssl-cheatsheet.md

 comments: false
 ---

-Every now and then I come across a situation where I need to work with PKI, X.509 certs etc. specially after transtioning into a more security focused role.
+Every now and then I come across a situation where I need to work with PKI, X.509 certs etc. specially after transitioning into a more security focused role.
 I wanted to document some super handy OpenSSL one liners which I often rely on.

 ### Generate (unencrypted) private key